lcpz/lain/calendar.md

-Attaches a calendar to a widget.
+Attaches a calendar notification to a widget.

     lain.widgets.calendar:attach(mywidget)